gazebosim/gz-sim/tutorials/joint_controller.md

   \image html files/joint_controllers/JointTrajectoryController.png width=50%
 </div>

-2) Adding JointTrajectoryController plugin and let’s do position control for both joints.
+2) Adding the JointTrajectoryController plugin and let’s do position control for both joints.

-Append following lines before ```</model>``` tag in SDF file.
+Append the following lines before `</model>` tag in the SDF file.

 ```xml
  <plugin